2016 Project Menu

 The science writing internship is for anyone who loves learning about science and sharing it with nonscientists.
 Communications at SERC covers a wide range of activities: media outreach, Web updates, newsletters, social media and blogging.
 In addition to pitching stories to mainstream media outlets, the communications desk also keeps in touch with the larger Smithsonian communications offices on the Mall.
 It manages the look and content of the SERC homepage (www.serc.si.edu) and the Shorelines blog, which hosts stories on the research and discoveries of SERC scientists.
-It also maintains social media accounts on Facebook, Twitter (@SmithsonianEnv) and Tumblr.
+It also maintains social media accounts on Facebook, Twitter (@SmithsonianEnv), Tumblr and Instagram.
 Its main product, the Shorelines newsletter, highlights the most important stories from SERC scientists and educators every spring, summer and fall.

 Internship: The science writing intern will gain experience with all facets of SERC communication.
 Main priorities include going out in the field with research scientists and interns, taking photos and writing blog pieces about their projects.
 Other responsibilities include working with the SERC communications officer to manage SERC’s social media accounts, produce the summer newsletter and update the SERC website.
 The intern will also gain exposure to the wider world of Smithsonian communications through monthly meetings on the Mall.